-- Conversion rates increase by 90% when consumers engage with AR in contrast to those that do not (source).
+- Conversion rates increase by 90% when consumers engage with AR compared to those that do not (source).

 - On retailer websites, 3D content can increase conversion rates by up to 27.96% (source).

-- By 2025, 14 million American employees will likely use smart glasses on a daily basis in their workplaces (source).
+- By 2025, 14 million American employees will likely use smart glasses daily basis in their workplaces (source).

-- When it comes to media planners, 7 out of 10 want to use augmented reality to increase customer and advertising engagement (source).
+- Regarding media planners, 7 out of 10 want to use augmented reality to increase customer and advertising engagement (source).

-- The user base of mobile augmented reality is projected to surpass 3.5 billion by 2022 (source).
+- The mobile augmented reality user base of is projected to reach 1.73 billion by 2024 (source).